Staging of Cancer

 Cancer staging explained

-If you have a cancer diagnosis, your doctors may conduct tests to find out how big your cancer (or tumour) is, where it is in your body and how far it has spread.
+If you have a cancer diagnosis, your doctors may conduct tests to find out how much cancer there is and where it is in your body.
 This is called staging.

 The information on this website should be discussed with your healthcare professional and does not replace their advice.